CaptainCrowbar/rs-unicode/docs/character.md

 ## Character property functions

+Properties related to the use of characters in identifiers in programming languages are described separately below.

 ```c++
 bool is_alphanumeric(char32_t c); // General_Category L* or N*
 bool is_ascii(char32_t c); // Code points up to 0x7f